martinjohndyer/FAIR_Code_design/episodes/Dont_touch_your_code_anymore.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

-## Configuration files

-### Why would need them?

 Until now, what we have seen deals with the design of the code itself and how to make it cleaner, more readable and maintainable.
-Now we are going to see how to actually stop touching while still modifying it.
+Now we are going to see how to reduce the amount of time you change the code while still modify parameters.
 Research is often based on a trial-error or trial-trial loops.
 You will often find yourself trying to rerun a code with different parameters to try different configuration.
 Hard coding this values can lead to inflexibility and error-prone results because it means that you will need to go change the code itself to change the configuration.
 In addition, and unless you are able to track very well all your trials, you will probably loose track of some of them.

+## Configuration files

+### Why would need them?

-Configuration files will allow you to adjust these parameters outside the code, improving reproducibility and making the code usable across different contexts.
+Configuration files will allow you to adjust some parameters of the code (it can be filenames, directories, values, etc) while actually leaving the code untouched.

 Benefits: